Which analytics data is being deleted by Google Analytics from May 25th?

 And from a practical point of view insisting that the full gamut of GDPR obligations is applied to anyone running GA would be challenged not only by Google but by pretty much everyone else using the most widely used analytics system in the world.

-We don’t even think that cookie opt-ins are necessary for firms using standard GA even though some professional services firms have them (most don’t).
-And you can wrap yourself in knots thinking about whether a cookie that’s there to tell the website that you should not be tracked with cookies when you come back for your next visit makes sense – and if it doesn’t make sense how users will respond to being asked to opt out every time they visit!
+We don’t think cookie opt-ins are necessary for firms using standard GA even though some professional services firms have opt-ins (most don’t).
+And you can wrap yourself in knots thinking about whether a cookie that’s there to tell the website that you should not be tracked with cookies when you come back for your next visit makes sense – and if it doesn’t make sense how users will respond to being asked to opt out every time they visit…

-And lastly we don’t think it is necessary or sensible to anonymise IP addresses for firms using standard GA although in some places you’ll read that maybe you should (there are however other steps to make sure your GA data is clean).
+Lastly, as you might expect, we don’t think it is necessary or sensible to anonymise IP addresses for firms using standard GA although in some places you’ll read that maybe you should (there are however other steps we think you should take to make sure your GA data is clean).

 But what if you have ‘modified GA’ data that actually identifies people?